 Of course, this is just the ‘mechanical’ element of reading.
 To really understand and gain comprehension through the reading process, we are always collecting visual information and changing this written content into a mental image that we can memorize.
 Memory and visualization are used to relate the information we learn in school or observe in life to what we already know so that we are able to make sense of what is being read.

 Writing, too, needs eyes!

 We start with an image in our mind and code it into words.
-At the same time, we control the movement of the pencil while continually working to keep the written material making sense.
+At the same time, we control the movement of the pencil while continually working to keep the written material understandable.
 Eye-hand movement coordination becomes one of the key visual functions that are needed for writing to work.
 Throughout all this, we focus our eyes and move them together just as in the reading process.

-It is highly recommended that before the start of every school year we take our little ones for a comprehensive eye examination.
-Eye problems can be in many cases resolved very quickly if caught early enough, as there are treatments that work magic.
-When it comes to lazy eye or convergence insufficiency a couple of vision therapy sessions with the doctor or a software tool for vision therapy such as AmblyoPlay can suffice.
+It is highly recommended that we take our little ones for a comprehensive eye examination before the start of every school year.
+In many cases eye problems can be resolved very quickly if caught early enough, as there are treatments that work magic.
+When it comes to lazy eye or convergence insufficiency, a couple of vision therapy sessions with a doctor or a software tool for vision therapy such as AmblyoPlay can suffice.